samuelola/UserManagementSystemApi/README.md

 * Apache
 * PHP
 * Composer
-* Laravel new app created
+* New Laravel App Installed
-* Laravel api auth with passport done
+* Laravel Passport

 ### Initial notes
 The project in this repo contains all the steps finalized